IBM/fabric-contract-attribute-based-access-control/README.md

 ```
 Click "Create Order"

-#### 6) On another application instances, log in as "GHFarm", this should take you to the Producer Portal as GHFarm
+#### 6) On another application instance, log in as "GHFarm"
+This should take you to the Producer Portal as GHFarm

 - click on the order
 - select the "Accept Order" button for the corn product
 - select the "Assign Shipper" button for the corn product
 - enter a "UPS"

-#### 7) On another appication instance, log in as "UPS", this should take you to the Shipper Portal as UPS
+#### 7) On another application instance, log in as "UPS"
+This should take you to the Shipper Portal as UPS

 - click on the order
 - select the "Create Shipment" button for the corn product and enter a tracking number